edgexfoundry/edgex-docs/docs_src/microservices/device/ONVIF/supplementary-info/friendlyname-mac.md

-# Get and Set Friendly Name and MAC Address
+# Friendly Name and MAC Address

 Friendly name and MAC address can be set and retrieved for each camera added to the service.